Career Opportunities in the Legal Field

 Careers in Legal Consulting

 - Computer Forensics Professional: This professional analyzes digital evidence and reports on it.
-He may also testify regarding it at trial.
+They may also testify regarding it at trial.
 Think of a hard drive that's been intentionally erased, but some trace of data remains behind.
 The computer forensics professional would unearth that.

-- Forensic Scientist: A forensic scientist helps to collect, preserve and analyze physical evidence for attorneys and the courts.
+- Forensic Scientist: A forensic scientist helps to collect, preserve, and analyze physical evidence for attorneys and the courts.
 A blood spatter analyst is one example.

 - Legal Videographer: Also known as a forensic videographer, this career option involves creating video images for trial.
 The videographer may also present the images at trial under oath.